HeranYang/Hyper-GAN/data/readme.md

 Each row in the dataInfo.txt file corresponds to one subject.
 Take the first row for example:

     1 240 134 134 53 186

+From left to right, each number represents:

+    1:    the subject id
+    240:  the total number of sagittal slices
+    134:  the total number of sagittal slices containing foreground
+    134:  the final number of sagittal slices containing foreground
+    53:   the index of first sagittal slice containing foreground
+    186:  the index of last sagittal slice containing foreground

+The users could produce your own dataInfo.txt file based on your preprocessed dataset.